By Heather Cooper

 For unto us a Child is born, Unto us a Son is given; And the government will be upon his shoulder And His name will be called Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace.

 Special Music: “God of Every Generation”

 Copyright Heather Cooper, all rights reserved.

-This script may be used without royalty payment, provided no charge is made for entrance to the performance.
-In return for free use, the author would like to be told of any performance.
-She may be emailed at firstname.lastname@example.org
+This script may be performed without royalty payment, provided no charge is made for entrance to the performance.
+In return, the author would like to be told of any performance.
+She may be contacted at firstname.lastname@example.org